 Transmission of hepatitis B

-HBV is often transmitted parenterally, typically by contaminated blood or blood products.
+HBV is often transmitted parenterally, typically via contaminated blood or blood products.
 Routine screening of donor blood for hepatitis B surface antigen (HBsAg) has nearly eliminated the previously common posttransfusion transmission, but transmission through needles shared by drug users remains common.
 Risk of HBV is increased for patients on dialysis and in oncology units, and for hospital personnel in contact with blood.

 Infants born to infected mothers have a 70 to 90% risk of acquiring hepatitis B during delivery (see Neonatal Hepatitis B Virus Infection Neonatal Hepatitis B Virus (HBV) Infection Neonatal hepatitis B virus infection is usually acquired during delivery.
 It is usually asymptomatic but can cause chronic subclinical disease in later childhood or adulthood.
 Symptomatic infection... read more ) unless they are treated with hepatitis B immune globulin (HBIG) and are vaccinated Prevention Neonatal hepatitis B virus infection is usually acquired during delivery.
 It is usually asymptomatic but can cause chronic subclinical disease in later childhood or adulthood.
 Symptomatic infection... read more immediately after delivery.
 Earlier transplacental transmission can occur but is rare.
+The risk of vertical transmission of HBV is also mitigated by treating actively infected pregnant women with high viral loads in their third trimester with tenofovir.

 The virus may be spread through mucosal contact with other body fluids (eg, between sex partners, both heterosexual and homosexual; in closed institutions, such as mental health institutions and prisons), but infectivity is far lower than that of hepatitis A virus, and the means of transmission is often unknown.